-Last year, we conducted a review of our top suppliers by expense and evaluated their publicly disclosed environmental and social commitments to validate their published policies were aligned with our Vendor Code of Conduct and our Human Rights Statement.
+We conducted a review of our top suppliers by expense and evaluated their publicly disclosed environmental and social commitments to validate their published policies were aligned with our Vendor Code of Conduct and our Human Rights Statement.
 Our key aircraft manufacturer and OEM and repair providers include Embraer, MHIRJ, GE, Standard Aero, Collins Aerospace, and Honeywell.